shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

 So, we gained the full power of a real language by _embedding_ HTML inside of Javascript.
 But we find ourselves again adding more syntax, this time for brevity.
-Perhaps there is already a language to meet these needs.
+Is there a language that allows us to do this without adding a custom syntax?

 ### From first principles to simplicity